 Top 10 monthly gay Barcelona parties

 It all started out as a quiet little get-together in a small Raval venue, and in September of 2012 they made the leap to Sala Apolo, first in the small hall and then they expanded to the main hall.
-Churros con Chocolate is a monthly party that gets going in the evening and doesn't cost a thing to get in.
+Churros con Chocolate is a monthly party that starts in the evening and doesn't cost a thing to get in.
 They play everything from obscure Spanish pop sounds to the latest Kylie tracks.
 It's a fun and constantly changing session with an increasingly diverse audience where anything goes and where, above all, good vibes rule.
-Your hosts are Puy Ruiz de Alda, a physicist by day, and DJ Barata by night; Manuel Ponce, a graduate in Audiovisual Communication; and Maria Emilia Miquel, a pharmacist with a vocation for video editing.
-They always give out churros with chocolate for the early birds, and other big moments have included an Easter parade featuring the image of Italian singer and presenter Raffaella Carrà and a live mariachi band that whipped the crowd into a frenzy.

 A beard is the key into this party thrown by a big player in Barcelona's nightlife, the robust DJ Albertoto.
 With the help of his family and a few friends, Albertoto puts on this alternative session that wants to reach out to everyone from the bear world.
-"We started POPair to fight against Barcelona's gay nightlife going stale and to break stereotypes.
-I was sick of bear parties where we had to be extra butch and they only played industrial music.
-We also have a camp side and like to dance about to pop and disco," he says.
-POPair is a fiesta with a highlight on pop where they play big hits from all decades, new releases and a lot of downloaded party music.
-Every session is dedicated to a celebrity, and the first thing they do is give the celeb a glorious beard.
-They kicked off more than five years ago in the old Martin's and for a while now the party's been on the first Friday of every month in Sala Instinto.
+POPair is a party with a highlight on pop music where they play big hits from all decades, new releases and a lot of downloaded party music.
+Every session is dedicated to a celebrity, and the first thing they do is to give the celeb a glorious beard.

 The Rebujito Gay Party (RGP) is the brainchild of two friends from Huelva in the south of Spain who live in Barcelona.
 It started as a small affair, and slowly grew over time, from the now-defunct BubbleBoys to Deja Vu and now once a month at Cabaret Berlín.
 Its main feature is that there's usually a happy hour starring the rebujito, a typically Andalusian drink, just the tonic to get any party going.
 And we can tell you firsthand that at La Rebujito, it does just that.